buddhist-uni/buddhist-uni.github.io/_tags/thai.md

-Thai Buddhism is predominantly Theravādan, but shows a variety of influences, including indigenous Shamanism, many Chinese and Indic gods brought in by traders, and modernist reforms, which have combined to give Thai Buddhism its distinct flavor.
+Thai Buddhism is predominantly Theravādan, but shows a variety of influences, including indigenous Shamanism,
+Chinese and Indic gods brought in by traders, and modernist reforms, which have combined to give Thai Buddhism its distinct flavor.